danirus/django-comments-xtd/docs/tutorial.rst

 Up until this point in the tutorial django-comments-xtd has been configured to disallow nested comments.
 Every comment is at thread level 0.
 It is so because by default the setting :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` is set to 0.

-When the :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` is greater than 0, comments below the maximum thread level may receive replies that will be nested up to the maximum thread level.
+When the :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` is greater than 0, comments below the maximum thread level may receive replies that will nest inside each other up to the maximum thread level.
 A comment in a the thread level below the :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` can show a **Reply** link that allows users to send nested comments.

 In this section we will enable nested comments by modifying :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` and apply some changes to our ``blog_detail.html`` template.